Search

 Thanks for joining us, Martin

-Susie’s experience supporting her pup through post operative physical recovery, inspired her to do exhaustive research to find the best nutrition to bolster her dog’s recovery.
-And on into his future to maximise pain relief.
+Susie’s dedication to supporting her pup through post-operative physical recovery inspired her to conduct exhaustive research to identify the best nutrition to help her dog’s recovery and long term well-being with a focus on maximising pain relief.

-Susie shares her knowledge in a series of articles on the best dog foods for pups through to senior dogs.
+Susie shares her wealth of knowledge through a series of articles discussing the best dog foods suitable for puppies all the way to senior dogs providing valuable insights for dog owners at every stage of their pet’s life.

 “I’m Susie – a dog lover and writer.
 Earlier this year I got my chug puppy named Pierre.
 Since Pierre joined our family I’ve been on a pretty big learning journey with our new pup as he has had a few health problems and some deformities.